 Yes.
-There are two general scenarios for consortial memberhip.
-In the first, where a consortium can be represented as a single entity through its holdings, contracts and authentication, it can join HathiTrust as a single entity.
+There are two general scenarios for consortial membership.
+In the first, where a consortium can be represented as a single entity through its holdings, contracts (a consortium must be a single legal entity, having a single legal counsel and insurance) and authentication, it can join HathiTrust as a single entity.
 There are several advantages to this arrangement.
 HathiTrust gains efficiencies from dealing with one, rather than multiple entities.
 The consortium benefits by having a lower cost (as a result of being treated as a single entity), and gaining access benefits, as all institutions are considered to have the collective holdings of the consortium.

 In the second scenario, a consortium acts as a collective of institutions.
 In this scenario, the partnership fee for each institution is calculated separately (the fee may be paid by each institution, or all fees may be aggregated and redistributed by the consortium), and all holdings are considered separately.
 As costs to HathiTrust are the same as dealing with many separate institutions, and because HathiTrust fees are designed to cover the base costs of the repository and partner work, there is no benefit we can give to consortia that join in this way.
 Nevertheless, institutions in this scenario may see benefits to acting as a collective of institutions.
 For instance, they might pool their votes in partnership dealings to have more impact, or consolidate work in ways that they gain efficiencies (such as preparing holdings data or digital content for submission to HathiTrust).